cbgithub7/NFR-Classification-ULMFiT/README.md

 ## Acknowledgments

 - Thanks to FastAI and PyTorch for providing powerful libraries for deep learning.
-- The dataset used in this project is sourced from [provide dataset source if applicable].
+- The datasets used in this project were sourced from [the International Requirements Engineering Conference’s 2017 Data Challenge dataset](http://ctp.di.fct.unl.pt/RE2017//downloads/datasets/nfr.arff) and [the Predictors Models in Software Engineering (PROMISE) NFR dataset]

 ## Author